Rico-febrian/simple-etl-with-luigi/README.md

   ```

 ---

+### - Set up Sentry for alerting

+Set up a Sentry project to receive an e-mail notifications in case of any errors in the pipeline.

+  - Open and signup to: https://www.sentry.io
+  - Create Project :
+    - Select Platform : Python
+    - Set Alert frequency : `On every new issue`
+    - Create project name.
+  - After create the project, **store the SENTRY DSN project key into the .env file**

 ---

-## Developing the ETL Scripts

 ### - Setup Warehouse Database

-  - Create a [docker-compose.yml]() configuration to set up warehouse database.
+  - Create a [dwh-docker-compose](https://github.com/Rico-febrian/simple-etl-with-luigi/blob/main/docker-compose-warehouse-db.yaml) configuration to set up warehouse database.

   - Store database credentials in _.env_ file.